 Interruptible Transmission Capacity for Delivery: The maximum Quantity of Natural Gas per Entry Point or per Reverse Flow Entry Point which may be delivered per Day at the specific Point on an Interruptible Basis (kWh/Day).

-Interruptible Transmission Capacity for Reception: The maximum Quantity of Natural Gas per Exit Point or per Reverse Flow Exit Point which may be receivedper Day at the specific Point on an Interruptible Basis (kWh/Day).
+Interruptible Transmission Capacity for Reception: The maximum Quantity of Natural Gas per Exit Point or per Reverse Flow Exit Point which may be received per Day at the specific Point on an Interruptible Basis (kWh/Day).

 Operator: The Operator of the National Natural Gas System.
 (DESFA SA)

-Booked Gasification Capacity: The maximum LNG Quantity which may be gasified per Day at an LNG Facility on behalf of an LNG User, according to each LNG User’s Approved LNG Application, within the framework of the LNG Agreement that the User has entered into with the Operator (kWh/Day).
+Trading Platform Operator: Hellenic Energy Exchange S.A., as the trading platform operator in accordance with the relevant provisions of Law 4425/2016.Booked Gasification Capacity: The maximum LNG Quantity which may be gasified per Day at an LNG Facility on behalf of an LNG User, according to each LNG User’s Approved LNG Application, within the framework of the LNG Agreement that the User has entered into with the Operator (kWh/Day).

 LNG User’s Nominated LNG Quantity: the sum of the LNG Quantities of the LNG User that are transported on the same LNG Vessel, the unloading of which is scheduled to be carried out on the same Unloading Day, according to the most recent Final Monthly LNG Plan before LNG Injection.